liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 Accepted opt-in paths:

 - `save_forward_wavefield=False`, only when forward illumination is not used;
-- `use_custom_chunk_backward=True`, expert high-memory speed path.
-It is a speed-ceiling reference, not the current optimization main line.
 - `pressure_only=True`, acoustic FWI pressure-loss path that skips unused `u/w` receiver outputs and `u/w` forward-wavefield summaries.
 It remains opt-in at the `AcousticPropagator.forward` API level, while AcousticFWI uses it automatically.
+- `custom_chunk_strategy="remat_pressure_stride2"`, expert pressure-only remat
+  path for speed/memory studies when illumination is disabled.

 Not promoted: